 sudo apt-get install ruby-full build-essential zlib1g-dev

-Setting Up Jekyll Environment
+Setting up Jekyll Environment

 -